This Oscars favourite will be hard to see in cinemas. Here’s why

 In recent years, film critics have noticed a trend: Documentaries on controversial topics have faced distribution difficulties.
 These include a film about a campaign by Amazon workers to unionize and a documentary about Adam Kinzinger, one of the few Republican congresspeople to vote to impeach Donald Trump in 2021.

 The Israeli-Palestinian conflict, of course, has long stirred controversy.
 But the release of No Other Land comes at a time when the issue is particularly salient.
-The Hamas attacks of Oct.
-7, 2023, and the ensuing Israeli bombardment and invasion of the Gaza Strip have become a polarizing issue in U.S. domestic politics, reflected in the campus protests and crackdowns in 2024.
+The Hamas attacks of 7 October 2023, and the ensuing Israeli bombardment and invasion of the Gaza Strip have become a polarising issue in US domestic politics, reflected in the campus protests and crackdowns in 2024.
 The filmmakers’ critical comments about the Israeli occupation of Palestine have also garnered backlash in Germany.

 Yet the fact that this conflict has been in the news since October 2023 should also heighten audience interest in a film such as No Other Land – and, therefore, lead to increased sales, the metric that distributors care about the most.